+(one create in our)

-EDU 799 Comprehensive Portfolio Advisement
+EDU 799 Comprehensive Portfolio

+Advisement

-Teaching English to Speakers of Other Languages (TESOL)
+Teaching English to Speakers of

+Other Languages (TESOL)

 This 37-credit hour program is designed for candidates seeking certification in Teaching English to Speakers of Other Languages (Pre-K -12).
 Candidates are expected to demonstrate competency in each of the standards associated with the nationally recognized association of Teaching English to Speakers of Other Languages.
-The M.S.Ed. program assists graduates with a bachelor's degree in an approved subject area or concentration in completing the requirements for initial certification in New York State and for initially certified teachers who are completing their master's degree requirement for initial/ professional in TESOL.
-The prerequisite coursework for the TESOL program includes 12 credits in a language other than English; course work in foundations of education; human learning, development, and motivation and literacy (for candidates who do not enter with a current initial teaching certificate).
+The M.S.Ed. program assists graduates with a bachelor's degree in an approved subject area or concentration in completing the requirements for initial certification in New York state and for initially certified teachers who are completing their master's degree requirement for initial/professional in TESOL.
+Twelve credits in a language other than English is required for certification.